boucadair/CATS-framework/draft-xxx-can-framework.md

 A service is associated with a unique identifier called a CS-ID.
 A CS-ID may be a network identifier, such as an IP address.
 The mapping of CS-ID to network identifier may learned through a name resolution service such as DNS.

+## Provisioning CAN Elements

+--detail any required provisioning at CAN elements (boptsrapping, credentials of peer CAN nodes, services, optimization metrics per service, etc.)--

+TBC.

+##

 ## Metrics Distribution

 A C-SMA collects service-related capabilities and metrics and associates them with a CS-ID that identifies the service.
 It may aggregate the metrics for multiple service instances, or maintain them separately.
 The C-SMA then sends (advertises) the CS-ID along with the metrics to be received by all C-PSes in the network.
 The service-related metrics include computing-related metrics and potentially other service metrics, if needed.